Temporary pause on the charging of late fees

 - Upcoming registrations: Any landlords/ agents who are registering a new tenancy registration with a tenancy commencement date on or after 12 November 2022 or are completing an annual registration of an existing tenancy which becomes due on or after 12 November 2022 will not be charged late fees.

 - Late registrations: Landlords/ agents who have yet to register a tenancy which was due for registration as a new tenancy registration with a tenancy commencement date on or after the 4 April 2022 or have yet to complete an annual registration of an existing tenancy which became due on or after 4 April 2022 up to 12 November 2022 will still be charged late fees.
-However, all late fees will be refunded commencing in early January.
+However, all late fees will be refunded in due course.

 - Tenancies already registered: Any landlords/agents who have already registered a new tenancy registration with a tenancy commencement date on or after the 4 April 2022 or completed an annual registration of an existing tenancy which became due on or after 3 August 2022 where late fees were paid will be refunded.
 The RTB is hard at work to operationalise this new process over the coming weeks and will provide our customers with an update once the detail is finalised via the customer service announcements on www.rtb.ie.
 We thank you for your continued patience.

 Please note that this will not apply to any late fees which have accumulated prior to the introduction of annual registration on 4 April 2022.
 This also does not apply to providers of Student Specific Accommodation (SSA).